Rxnel-ysr/Custom-Framework/README.md

 - Bunch of TODO comments

 # Attention!
 Still on development(i guess?), so there is still no command for generating controller, view, model, etc...
-You can still create them by yourself though there is maybe some bug that I didn't know yet, you can help me mention it at issue... or not? well whatever
+You can still create them by yourself though.
+There is maybe some bug that I didn't know yet, you can help me mention it at issue... or not? well whatever